inian/inian-blog/content/blog/if-i-could-go-back-in-time/index.md

 ### Don't beat yourself about it

 As we have seen, there is a lot of reasons why something may not work out as you expected it to, even if you did the best you could at that time.
 Once you internalize this, it becomes easier to not beat yourself about "bad" decisions you took in the past.
+Over-correction based on any one incident is not a good thing.

 ### Separating the process and the outcome